TOUR Info Index HOME ©2001UnimaxNYC

 Place the tube with grip directly into an autoclavable container or directly into the autoclave tray inside the sterilizer.
 Autoclave at end of day or as convenient or necessary as the work schedule permits.

-A small autoclave within each station should be necessary.
+A small autoclave within each station sis needed.

 Used instruments are never to be left in an open exposed state after the work is completed nor should contaminated tools be kept in disinfecting trays or temporary holding containers.